MeriKhudaverdyann/ARFIMA-Model-Implementation/README.md

 - **Column Selector:** Choose which column to analyze
 - **Plot Output:** All visual outputs are embedded and scrollable
 - **Forecast Visuals:** Train-test-forecast comparison
-- **User Control:** Clear and intuitive button layout for all actions

 ---